Air Canada suspends operations as flight attendants go on strike

 Flight attendants walked off the job around 1 a.m.
 EDT on Saturday.
 Around the same time, Air Canada said it would begin locking flight attendants out of airports.

-Federal Jobs Minister Patty Hajdu met with both the airline and union on Friday night and urged them to work harder to them to reach a deal “once and for all."
+Federal Jobs Minister Patty Hajdu met with both the airline and union on Friday night and urged them to work harder to reach a deal “once and for all."

 “It is unacceptable that such little progress has been made.
 Canadians are counting on both parties to put forward their best efforts,” Hajdu said in a statement posted on social media.

-“CUPE has engaged with the mediator to relay our willingness to continue bargaining — despite the fact that Air Canada has not countered our last two offers since Tuesday,” he said in a email.
-“We’re here to bargain a deal, not to go on strike.”
+The Business Council of Canada has urged the government to impose binding arbitration in this case, too.

+“At a time when Canada is dealing with unprecedented pressures on our critical economic supply chains, the disruption of national air passenger travel and cargo transport services would cause immediate and extensive harm to all Canadians,” chief executive Goldy Hyder said in a statement.

-A complete shutdown will impact about 130,000 people a day, and some 25,000 Canadians a day may be stranded abroad.
+A complete shutdown will impact about 130,000 people a day, and some 25,000 Canadians may be stranded abroad daily.
 Air Canada operates around 700 flights per day.

+Canada is the second-largest country in the world and flying is often the only viable option.

 Montreal resident Alex Laroche, 21, and his girlfriend had been saving since Christmas for their European vacation.
 Now their $8,000 trip with nonrefundable lodging is on the line as they wait to hear from Air Canada about the fate of their Saturday night flight to Nice, France.